1948 Democratic National Convention: Keynote speech

-Dispute over Civil Rights
+Dispute over civil rights

 On July 14, Northern Democrats led by Minneapolis Mayor Hubert Humphrey and Illinois Senate candidate Paul Douglas pushed for the convention to adopt a strong civil rights platform plank and endorse President Truman's pro-civil rights actions.
 They were opposed by conservatives opposed to racial integration and by moderates who feared alienating Southern voters (regarded as essential to a Democratic victory), including some of Truman's own aides.
 They were supported by northeastern urban Democratic leaders, who thought the plank would appeal to the growing black vote in their cities, traditionally Republican.

 In a speech to the convention, Humphrey urged the Democratic Party to "get out of the shadow of states' rights and walk forthrightly into the bright sunshine of human rights."
 The convention adopted the civil rights plank in a close vote (651½–582½).

+The southern delegates planned on conducting a walkout during the roll call vote on the party's platform starting with the Alabama delegation, but Sam Rayburn, chair of the convention, instead used a voice vote as he believed a walkout would ruin Truman's presidential campaign.
+Only 35 of the 278 southern delegates, thirteen from Alabama and the entire twenty-two member Mississippi delegation, left the convention on July 15, although 23 of Alabama's 30 alternate delegates also left.
+The remaining southern delegates gave their support to Senator Richard Russell Jr. on the presidential ballot, with North Carolina being the only Southern state to give Truman any delegates.

-In response, all 22 members of the Mississippi delegation, led by Governor Fielding L. Wright and former Governor Hugh L. White, walked out of the assembly.
-Thirteen members of the Alabama delegation followed, led by Leven H. Ellis.
-The bolted delegates and other Southerners then formed the States' Rights Democratic Party ("Dixiecrats"), which nominated Strom Thurmond for president and Wright for vice president.
+The bolted delegates and other Southerners then formed the States' Rights Democratic Party ("Dixiecrats"), which nominated Strom Thurmond for president and Fielding L. Wright for vice president.

 The fight over the civil rights plank at the 1948 convention was a launching point for Humphrey as a political figure of national stature.
 He was elected to the Senate in November, and in 1964, Vice President of the United States.